 Albert Wachtel, PhD

-Professor of English and Creative Studies
+Professor of Creative Studies

 James Joyce; Shakespeare; epic and scripture; the ancient world; fiction; creative non-fiction, drama and fiction writing; tragedy; theory of literature; 20th-century novel.

 World in a Nutshell: The Short Story (CREA25)

 Greek Tragedy in Translation (CREA120)

 Shakespeare: Comedies, Histories, Narrative Poetry.
 (CREA159a)

 Shakespeare: Tragedy and Beyond (CREA159b)

 Shakespeare and Film (CREA159c)

 Fictions of James Joyce (CREA193a)

 Vision Beyond Thought: Analogical Forms in Sophocles (CREA198)